 Coconut palms produce coconut – obviously – in addition to sap, just like a maple tree.
 Because a tree can yield both coconuts and sugar without compromising its functioning (and in many cases, produce 5-7 times as much edible fruit and sugar than trees used for just one product), coconut sugar is a highly sustainable crop.
-Additionally, because sap transports nutrients around inside the tree, the crystallized sugar retains many of these, including zinc, iron, potassium and calcium.
+Additionally, because sap transports nutrients inside the tree, the crystallized sugar retains many of these, including zinc, iron, potassium, and calcium.
 Coconut sugar’s flavor is quite subtle, you can swap it into any of these Raw Vegan Dessert recipes that call for another source of sugar.

 Brown Rice Syrup

 Brown rice syrup is made from exposing cooked rice to enzymes that break down the rice’s natural sugars into smaller, more easily digested sugars.
 When fully broken down, the sugars form a thick syrup that closely resembles dark amber honey.
 Sourcing brown rice syrup from a farm that produces biodynamically and organically can be a great alternative to honey.
 Use brown rice syrup in coffee or tea, baking or in place of syrup on pancakes and waffles.
-Also try out this yummy Chewy Granola Bar recipe that calls for brown rice syrup.
+Also, try out this yummy Chewy Granola Bar recipe that calls for brown rice syrup.

 Maple Syrup and Maple Sugar

 Maple sap is the ‘blood’ of the tree, and the source of both syrup and sugar.
-Sap is boiled and reduced to a thick liquid to make syrup, and further dried out to create the crystals we recognize as sugar.
+The sap is boiled and reduced to a thick liquid to make syrup, and further dried out to create the crystals we recognize as sugar.
 Trees produce sap year-round and can be tapped in spring and fall without damaging their long-term functioning, so maple products are a great sustainable option.
 Look for certified vegan or kosher brands to ensure yours hasn’t been reduced using an animal fat.
 Nutritionally speaking, compared with honey, maple products are lower in sugar and calories and higher in vital minerals like potassium and magnesium.
 Looking for a delicious way to put maple syrup to the test?
 Whip up a batch of these Vegan Pumpkin Pancakes with Cranberry Maple Syrup.

 Yacon Root Syrup

 Yacon – which is also called sweet-root or Peruvian ground apple – is a vegetable native to South America.
 It’s drought-resistant and can grow year-round, making it easier for farmers to produce without compromising their land.
-The syrup is produced by drying, powdering and boiling the root until it produces a thick liquid: the taste is similar to molasses.
-It contains potassium, calcium, phosphorous and iron, as well as 20 amino acids… not bad for a little liquid sweetener from a humble root!
+The syrup is produced by drying, powdering, and boiling the root until it produces a thick liquid: the taste is similar to molasses.
+It contains potassium, calcium, phosphorous, and iron, as well as 20 amino acids… not bad for a little liquid sweetener from a humble root!
 Try yacon root syrup in this Superpower Spirulina Raw Pie.

 As you can see, honey isn’t the only sweetener that provides benefits.
 With any sweetener, be mindful of your servings and limit the amounts you eat each day.
-For more every-day fun, add one of these sustainable sweeteners to your coffee or tea ritual (and add to your list of healthy coffee essentials).
+For more everyday fun, add one of these sustainable sweeteners to your coffee or tea ritual (and add to your list of healthy coffee essentials).

 What’s your healthy sweetener of choice?